Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 The full Navient cosigner release application is available here.

-Borrowers will be required to provide proof of income.
+As part of the application process, Navient requires borrowers to provide proof of income.
 According to Navient, the following forms of proof are acceptable:

 • current year W-2 or 1099-MISC,